 When a dryer overheats it could be due to a clogged lint filter or vent hose.
 Clean out the filter and avoid using dryer sheets, as their additives can cause a waxy buildup on a dryer’s lint filter.
 A dryer not drying clothes all the way may also need a vent cleaning to remove any accumulated lint.
 If your Asko dryer uses a condensation tank instead of vent tubing, empty the tank before starting a drying cycle.

 Broken Dryer Component

 If your Asko dryer won’t start even after these troubleshooting tips, it’s possible a component has malfunctioned.
 These parts are often responsible when your dryer won’t turn on:

 - Blown Thermal Fuse: this fuse will trip to prevent the dryer from overheating and can blow if a dryer vent is clogged.
 If the switch shows a lack of continuity with multimeter testing, it requires replacement.

 - Broken Start Switch: if the dryer makes no noise and has no response when pressing the start switch it’s likely faulty and needs to be replaced.

-- Faulty Door Switch: you should hear a “click” when the door switch shuts the dryer door appropriately.
+- Faulty Door Latch: you should hear a “click” when the door switch shuts the dryer door appropriately.
 If there’s no sound the switch may be faulty and require replacement.

 Call the dryer repair experts at Advance Appliance Service if your Asko dryer won’t start or you have any other dryer concerns.